rbrayb/ms-identity-dotnetcore-b2c-account-management/README.md

 This fork changes option 1 (Get All Users) to write the output to a file instead of to the console.

-It also displays more B2C attributes
+It also displays more B2C attributes and formats the output to make it far more readable.

 ----------